-Kavanaugh’s Supreme Court nomination means our rights and freedoms are on the line — including the constitutional right to access abortion
+Kavanaugh’s place on the Supreme Court means our rights and freedoms are on the line — including the constitutional right to access abortion

 Trump promised to appoint justices who would overturn Roe v.
 Wade — the legal case that guarantees the right to access safe, legal abortion.
-If Kavanaugh is confirmed by the Senate, he’d sway the Supreme Court’s balance away from our constitutional right to abortion and could threaten our voting rights, access to health care, and more.
+Amid protest from women's rights advocates, Brett Kavanaugh was confirmed to the Supreme Court in October 2018.
+He stands to sway the Supreme Court’s balance away from our constitutional right to abortion and could threaten our voting rights, access to health care, and more.

 Trump said he’d only appoint biased justices who would “automatically” overturn Roe v.
 Wade and gut the Affordable Care Act (ACA) — which has provided access to health care for millions of people.YouTube/Bloomberg Politics

 Kavanaugh has actively worked to block access to safe, legal abortion.
-Just last year, he sided with the Trump administration in blocking a young, undocumented woman from access to abortion.Huffington Post
+In 2017, he sided with the Trump administration in blocking a young, undocumented woman from access to abortion.Huffington Post

-Anti-abortion groups are celebrating Kavanaugh’s nomination as an opportunity to roll back abortion access and reproductive rights.Glamour
+Anti-abortion groups celebrated Kavanaugh’s nomination as an opportunity to roll back abortion access and reproductive rights.New York Magazine

 72% of voters oppose overturning Roe v.
 Wade.